Illusive British Ghosts

-According to its website: “The Ghost Club is the oldest organization in the world associated with psychical research.
+According to its website: “The Ghost Club [of Britain] is the oldest organization in the world associated with psychical research.
 It was founded in 1862 but has its roots in Cambridge University where, in 1855, fellows at Trinity College began to discuss ghosts and psychic phenomena.”

-Over the years, some famous people have been associated with The Ghost Club’s enquiries: writers Charles Dickens and Sir Arthur Conan Doyle, poet Siegfried Sassoon, psychic researcher Harry Price, speed record holder Donald Campbell, and actor Peter Cushing are just a few of the notable members.
+Over the years, some famous people have been associated with The Ghost Club’s inquiries: writers Charles Dickens and Sir Arthur Conan Doyle, poet Siegfried Sassoon, psychic researcher Harry Price, speed record holder Donald Campbell, and actor Peter Cushing are just a few of the notable members.

 The club has applied observation and scientific methods to try to find explanations for mystifying phenomena.
 When a ghost sighting is reported to the club it sends out members to do overnight vigils.
-The organization is entirely voluntary and emphasises that it does not “perform clearances or exorcisms.”
+The organization is entirely voluntary and emphasizes that it does not “perform clearances or exorcisms.”

 Clerkenwell Prison Haunting

 Given the nature of what went on within their walls, old prisons are often believed to have ghostly appearances of former residents who died in grisly circumstances, leaving behind souls in a state of permanent distress.